How to Identify GFCI Outlet Problems

 - We wired it so the first device off the load center was a GFCI.

 - We fed additional outlets and ceiling lights from this point on, thinking we would be protecting the devices and the occupants in the wet environment.

 - This worked well for 2 or 3 years.
 We are now starting to have a problem where the GFCI trips.
 The breaker does not.

 - It does not matter if the lights are off or on, if outlets are being used, etc.

 - If switches and outlets combined cannot be on the same GFCI can we put a standard receptacle in place of the GFCI and then buy plug devices to install in each receptacle in the bathroom and laundry room?

-This electrical wiring question came from: Vic, a Homeowner from Beaver, Pennsylvania.
+This electrical wiring question came from: Vic, a Homeowner in Pennsylvania.

 Thanks for your electrical wiring question Vic.

 How to Identify and Repair GFCI Outlet Problems